 4. READ, READ AND READ SOME MORE

-When reading about things we want to read we forget that we are reading.
+When reading about things we want to read, we forget we are reading.
 We just want to read because we enjoy it.

 That is the stage you need to reach.

 Your teacher should help you.
-He should give your articles with exercises attached.
+He should give you articles with exercises attached.
 Reading comprehension questions to check that you understand the article.

 Do these exercises and show your teacher.
 And if you get some of the answers wrong, don’t worry.